zaneagh/asteroid_game/README.md

 ```
  source venv/bin/activate
  ```
  Note to self: Make sure you are in the project directory when running this command.
-It should end in asteroif_game
+It should end in asteroid_game